KOURIA13/payment-decision-engine-internal/README.md

 This project uses **synthetic data** and is designed for demonstration and portfolio purposes only.
 It does not represent any production system or real transaction data.

+## Going further

+The full reference implementation — including the liability cost model, the PSR-compliant decision logger, the executable Streamlit dashboard, and the 18-month domain roadmap — is shared on request with payments product leaders, regulators, and serious recruitment conversations.

+Reach out via LinkedIn: linkedin.com/in/karim-ouriachi-a7217127

 ---

 *Built to demonstrate applied product thinking in payment systems — routing optimization, fraud decisioning, and business KPI modeling.*